Caloric Feeding for Puppies

 As stated in the Appropriate Nutrient Levels for Skeletal Development in Large & Extra-Large Breed Puppies guide, maximum growth rate is not compatible with proper skeletal development and is a risk factor for the development of several skeletal

 disorders.
 As said under the large breed puppies section, specifics about nutrient levels are discussed in other guides on the website, this is an introduction to feeding puppies for their energy needs.

 It is critical to be well informed about growth stage energy and nutrient needs for extra large breeds when formulating a homemade diet for extra large breed puppies.
-It is not recommended to formulate for extra large breed puppies on your own; it is best to consult with a canine nutrition practitioner who specializes in both growth stage and extra large breeds.
+It is not recommended to formulate for extra large breed puppies on your own at first; it is best to reach out for a consultation and have recipes formulated to learn from.

 Dietary Fiber and Puppies